The Ultimate Georgia Armenia Azerbaijan Itinerary

 There are plenty of ATMs, and it’s helpful to have some euros in cash, sometimes, you can get a better exchange rate on the ground.

-No visa is required for most nationals travelling to Georgia or Armenia as tourists.
+Most nationals travelling to Georgia or Armenia as tourists do not require a visa.
 Currently, British and EU citizens enjoy a visa-free regime.

 However, you will need a visa for Azerbaijan.
 Visit the Evisa page to get more info: https://evisa.gov.az/en/